zwqStella/katacoda-resteasy-scenarios/resteasy-scenario-1/introToResteasy.md

 The structure of a Resteasy web application project is in correspondence with a maven web project.
 And it is shown in the editor in the right.

-In the pom.xml, you should add some dependencies to support you application.
+In the pom.xml, some dependencies are already added to support the application.

 Define the version of Resteasy used.